KFF/AP VoteCast: Abortion and Other Health Care Issues in the 2024 Election

 As it was in the 2022 midterm election, abortion continued to be a motivating factor for a notable share of voters in 2024.
 Overall, about a quarter of voters said abortion was the “single most important” factor to their vote, similar to the share in 2022 who said the Supreme Court overturning Roe v.
 Wade was the most important factor.
 In addition, about four in ten voters in 2024 said abortion had a major impact on their decision about whether to turn out, and over half said it had a major impact on which candidates they supported.

-Harris achieved high levels of support among voters who said abortion was the single most important factor to their vote as well as those who prioritized the future of Democracy.
-Trump won a larger share of voters who cited high prices and the U.S.-Mexico border as the most important factors in their vote.
-While a large majority of voters who say they want abortion to be legal in all cases voted for Harris, Trump gained notable support among those who want abortion to be legal in “most cases.”
+VP Harris achieved high levels of support among voters who said abortion was the single most important factor to their vote as well as those who prioritized the future of Democracy.
+President-elect Trump won a larger share of voters who cited high prices and the U.S.-Mexico border as the most important factors in their vote.
+While a large majority of voters who said they want abortion to be legal in "all cases" voted for Harris, Trump gained notable support among those who want abortion to be legal in “most cases.”

 Health Care Costs and Other Issues